 Director of Finance & Business Development

-Patricia is a collaborative leader with experience in management, consulting, and financial roles with a large systems integrator and emerging tech companies in quantum computing, cybersecurity, mobile apps, and computer graphics.
+Patricia is a collaborative leader with experience in management, consulting, and financial roles with a large systems integrator and emerging tech companies in quantum computing, cybersecurity, AI, ML, mobile apps, and computer graphics.
 Patricia developed her passion for technology innovation while working at D-Wave, Silicon Graphics, Accenture and PwC.
 More recently as VP Business Development, she led the Consulting and Sales teams at a cybersecurity startup.
 Her volunteer endeavors include serving as NDIA Lone Star Chapter Director and serving on the Board of Advisors for the Autonomy Institute.
 Past volunteer endeavors include collaboration with professors at the MIT Media Lab, Stanford and UC Berkeley’s Sutardja Center for Entrepreneurship and Technology.

 Patricia is a graduate of Harvard University, earning her MBA.
 She graduated summa cum laude from Loyola University in Chicago, with a Bachelor in Business Administration, and obtained her CPA.